TritonDataCenter/sdc-designation/docs/index.md

 to ensure that the ratio (or better) is kept.
 If a ratio is not provided, DAPI will assume that overprovisioning on that resource does not matter, and will completely disregard maintaining any ratio.
-This feature only works if the allocation chain has been set up properly -- overprovisioning is disabled by default.
+This feature only works if the allocation chain has been set up properly -- by default all overprovisioning attributes get overridden with defaults.

 E.g. if you want to guarantee that CPU is not overprovisioned, provide an overprovision_cpu of 1.0.
 If you'd like to overprovision CPU by two, use overprovision_cpu of 2.0.
 If you really don't care whether it's overprovisioned or not, do not provide an overprovision_cpu.

+Memory works similarly.
+Disk is much more complicated, where overprovisioning is only applied to the free portion of the quotas of regular (not KVM) zones.

 By default, if a package does not provide any overprovision ratios at all, DAPI will default to using a single ratio: an overprivison_memory of 1.0.
+If the override-overprovisioning plugin is enabled, the default will be an overprovision_memory and overprovision_storage of 1.0, and an overprovision_cpu of 4.0.

 An example of a valid package payload: